Daniibooii/Technical-Interview-Questions/README.md

 # Technical-Interview-Questions

 # Project Description
-This is a repo of practice interview questions that our class is assigned to work on over lunch.<br>
+This is a repo of practice interview questions that I've encountered and saved here.<br>
-It will continue being filled in until, and likely beyond, the course's end date.<br>
+It will continue being filled in for the near future.<br>
 Answers have been deliberately excluded, to give this repo more utility as a source for whiteboarding exercises.<br>

 # Notes